 generate reentrant, multi-instance code from an entire model by setting the model

 Reusable function.
 For general information about

-multi-instance models and components, see Code Reuse.
+multi-instance models and components, see Model Composition and Reuse.

 Under some circumstances, applying storage classes can: